-Democracy in the age of viral reality (2)
+Democracy in an age of viral reality (2)

-Continued from Democracy in the age of viral reality (1)
+Continued from Democracy in an age of viral reality (1)

 A peaceful protest